giobyte8/dotfiles/apps/gdl/README.md

 # GDL

-Scripts and config for personal usage of [gallery-dl](https://github.com/mikf/gallery-dl) to download content from internet
+Scripts and config for [gallery-dl](https://github.com/mikf/gallery-dl).

 ## Usage
-Run using provided script, which will load config from `gdl.config.json`
+Run using provided wrapper script, which will load config from `gdl.config.json`

 ```shell
 ./gdl [url]
 ```

 ## Config file
 Create your custom config for downloads